DougTheDruid/SoT-Python-Offset-Finder/README.md

 https://github.com/MadCatzAno/Sot-SDK

-I am currently investigating how to create a dump of my own, so it can be maintained with the rest of these repositories.
-If you may be able to help, please contact me on Discord: DougTheDruid#2784
+I personally am able to create full SDK dumps for the moment, and will try to update the major three as I have time.